Why You Need Healthy Fats For Your Brain, Hormone & Immune Health

 3. Consider personalized functional medicine care

 Functional medicine practitioners know that what works for one person may not work for another, but in general, adding in more healthy fats is a wise move.
 But how much is right for you?
 The ideal ratio of fats, carbohydrates, and proteins should be determined on an individual basis.
 Some people don’t do well on ketogenic diets, for example, and targeted brain natural medicines depend on your unique needs.
 A functional medicine practitioner can help you figure it out.
-Take advantage of a free phone or webcam evaluation to see if functional medicine is right for you.
+Check out our health consultation to get started with functional medicine.

 The Healthiest Fat Choices